Apple chipmaker TSMC eyes China production expansion

 TSMC expects smartphones to continue driving growth for the foreseeable future, though analysts are divided on whether it will produce chips for the next wave of premium handsets from Apple.
 TSMC would not comment on individual clients.

-Samsung Electronics Co Ltd, reportedly TSMC's main competitor for Apple custom, previously reported increased demand for chips made with 14 nanometre technology, the likes of which market watchers say could run next-generation iPhones.
+Samsung Electronics Co Ltd, reportedly TSMC's main competitor for Apple custom, previously reported increased demand for chips made with 14 nanometer technology, the likes of which market watchers say could run next-generation iPhones.

 "There will be 2 billion phones on the market by 2019, and the silicon content in the average phone is increasing," Chang said.